-Ginger appears to be highly effective against nausea (2).
+Ginger has been shown to be effective against exercise-induced muscle pain.